-- Given with n-points we get the exact integration up to x^{2n-1} power, the next term x^{2n} is the approximation error. - Several lower order points $(x_i \text{ are the roots of } P_n(x) = 0)$
+- For a simple integration problem we discussed above, the associated polynomials are Legendre polynomials P_n(x), and the method is usually known as Gauss-Legendre quadrature. - Given with n-points we get the exact integration up to x2n-1 power, the next term x2n is the approximation error. - Several lower order points $(x_i \text{ are the roots of } P_n(x) = 0)$